 The Emergency Flood Damage Reduction Program (EFDRP) provides assistance to implement emergency flood protection measures for communities, rural municipalities, businesses, non-profit organizations, individuals with rural yard sites, country residences, cottages and drinking water wells to prevent damage from imminent risk of flooding.
 First Nation communities that may be impacted by flooding are encouraged to contact Indigenous Services Canada for support or WSA for information.

 Imminent risk of flooding includes situations in which residences, and/or other buildings, are highly likely to incur damage from flooding as a result of a hydrological event underway or where a water body has attained an elevation, such that in the judgement of the Water Security Agency, additional precipitation within a calendar year poses a significant risk.

 Protecting citizens from water borne illnesses is an important aspect of providing security during and after a flood.
-The program will provide testing and advice on disinfection, if needed, for private wells providing water is used for human consumptive purposes and may have been affected by flood waters.
+The program will provide testing and advice on disinfection for private wells providing water is used for human consumptive purposes and may have been affected by flood waters.